MKTG 2020 Introduction to Digital Marketing and Social Media Strategy — 4 credits

 MKTG 2302 Introduction to Marketing — 2 credits

-MKTG 3250W Integrated Marketing Communications — 4 credits
+MKTG 3250W Digital Integrated Marketing Communications — 4 credits

-This course emphasizes the promotion element in the marketing mix.
-Focus is place on the integration of all elements, including advertising, personal selling, public relations, sales promotion, sponsorship, interactive marketing, and other marketing channels.
-Students will master new web-based technologies and marketing tools, such as current social media (e.g., Twitter, Instagram) and online publishing sites (e.g., WordPress) and, online marketing schedulers (e.g., Hootsuite).
+This course emphasizes utilizing digital marketing tools and practices for the promotion element in the marketing mix.
+Focus is placed on effective integrated marketing communication (IMC) of all elements, including advertising, personal selling, public relations, sales promotion, sponsorship, interactive marketing, and other marketing channels.
+Students will earn industry-recognized digital marketing certifications and master web-based technologies and marketing tools such as social media platforms (e.g., Twitter, Instagram), online publishing platforms (e.g., WordPress, Wix), and online marketing schedulers (e.g., Hootsuite).
 As a writing intensive course, students will write individually, engage in peer-review, and produce several revisions.
 Offered in the College for Women and the College for Adults.

-MKTG 3300 Interactive Marketing: Social Networks, Multi-Media and SEO (Search Engine Optimization) — 4 credits
+MKTG 3300 Digital Interactive Marketing Strategy — 4 credits

 Interactive Marketing: Social Networks, Multimedia, and SEO examines Internet digital marketing activities used by all industries in for-profit and non-profit models to advertise their brand, interact with customers, and ultimately convert searchers into buyers.
 This course focuses on several fundamental areas of interactive marketing: Search Engine Optimization (SEO), multimedia technologies such as graphic design, audio and video production, social networks, and community management.
 This course is built on experiential education whereby students work on real world projects for actual clients.
 Using a combination of current digital marketing theory and practical exercises; students will work with local small businesses and create a social media strategy, practice creating clear and reasonable recommendations for digital marketing and communicating them effectively, and successfully complete Google Ads and SEO certifications.
 Offered in the College for Women.